 Ten taught modules are chosen.
-These will mostly be transport modules but you may also be permitted to choose modules from other subject areas.
+These will mostly be transport modules but it may be possible to choose modules from other subject areas with approval of the Degree Programme Director.
 You must also undertake a research project written up as a dissertation.

 The programme includes a study tour to Europe to examine the different approaches to transport management in other countries, to see the operation of various public transport systems and to study the principles behind advanced transport planning software.